swat-ds/gh-pages-example/README.md

 ### 1) Fork this repository then download the files

+### 2) Explore the files you've downloaded
-### 2) Open up the index.html in a browser and repository folder in your text editor
+- Open up the `index.html` in a browser
+- Open the repository folder in your text editor

 ### 3) Edit some of the content and style, refresh in the browser
 - Change or add text (you might look at this [list of generators](https://loremipsum.io/ultimate-list-of-lorem-ipsum-generators/))